teereks/telegraf-installer/README.md

     systemctl daemon-reload
     ```

-    And then restart your service by running:
+7. Finally you likely need to estart your service(s) that you have modified by running:

     ```bash
     systemctl restart <your-service>